jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 Use minimal formatting or even basic syntax coloring in doc comments for clarity.
 Don’t be afraid to use structs or break naming rules in documentation blocks if it makes the docs easier to find and update.

-<h4>Summary</h4>

-Centralizing your doc comments makes your codebase:

-* Easier to maintain
-* Less cluttered
-* More reliable for developers

-The result: Better usability, efficient docs, and cleaner code.

 ### ~ Topics to Cover

 Compiler Nags: